 1) Reach out to your fans and the other bands

 Network with your fans in the areas you'll be touring.
 If you've built up a rapport with some folks on Facebook, through email, or in person when you've played in the city before, you might know someone who would love to offer a guest room or two as you're passing through town.
 Fans always love hanging out with a band that they like.
 Be smart if considering staying at the home of someone you've never met or don't know well though - head for a hotel/motel if the situation seems unsafe in any way.
-Check out some of the tour stories HERE to get an idea of some of the crazy situations you can run into while on the road (we know from personal experience).

 Don't limit your potential hosts to your newest fans.
 Obviously, if you have close friends or relatives along your route, be sure to reach out to them in advance and let them know when you will be in town.
 Does your college roommate, second cousin, first music teacher, or others that you may have lost touch with live in any of the cities that you are playing?
 This could be a great chance to reconnect and save a little cash at the same time.

 The easiest way to secure free lodging when you don’t have fans, friends, or family in a given city is to ask the other band(s) if they have any extra floor space for you to sleep on after the show.
 Anyone who has been out on the road knows how tough it can be on expenses, and is usually more than willing to accommodate you if they can.

 Crashing at the home of a fan, friend, or another band can mean much more than a place to sleep for the night.
 You might find yourself enjoying a home cooked meal, some free drinks, meeting great new people, or initiating a late night jam session that leads to the next hit.